68 Different Kee Klamp Projects You Can Build

 ADA, or the American's with Disabilities Act, has specific requirements for railing.
 While there are multiple requirements to ensure a railing is ADA compliant, the biggest and most distinguishable, is the requirement that railing must be smooth and continuous.
 This gives the person using the railing a consistent grip for the entirety of the handrail and ensures nothing can be snagged by the railing.
 Our ADA fittings allow you to do just that and create a smooth railing that complies with ADA guidelines.

 For more information on ADA railing, visit our ADA Handrail page.

-The desk pictured above uses reclaimed wood from an old barn joined together by angle iron to create the table top.
+The desk uses reclaimed wood from an old barn joined together by angle iron to create the table top.
 The pipe and fittings are then painted in a dark finish to complete the look.
 The desk frame is built using our basic table frame kit.

-This standing desk was built by Jeff in Georgia.
+This standing pipe desk was built by Jeff in Georgia.
 He had been looking for a standing desk for awhile due to an issue with his back.
 After some shopping around and finding solutions that were too expensive, he decided to build his own using Kee Klamp fittings.
 The resulting desk uses a butcher block table top from IKEA to complete the piece.